edricantoine/UrFridge/README.md

 ### TO INSTALL, BUILD, AND RUN

-The current latest version of the APK is included in this repository.
+The latest working version of the APK is included in this repository.
 Currently, only Android users are able to install and run this application on a mobile device.
 If you, for whatever reason, wish to run this application from the command line, navigate to the urFridge directory (the one with main.py and main.kv) and run: